 A special section of the museum is devoted to Looe Island, site of an early Christian chapel linked to the Priory at Lamanna.
 The island was later the haunt of smugglers.

 The museum also houses a very large collection of historical documents and genealogical resources, including parish registers, old deeds & wills, and Victorian census documents.

 Outside the museum is the Finbaker Cannon, found in Looe Bay in the 19th century.
-It is thought to have come from a 17th century Spanish warship.
-For many years the cannon was upended and used as bollard on the quayside.
-It weighs half a ton and is supported by a modern carriage that is an exact replica of an original 17th century carriage.
+It is thought to have come from a 17th-century Spanish warship.
+For many years the cannon was upended and used as a bollard on the quayside.
+It weighs half a ton and is supported by a modern carriage that is an exact replica of an original 17th-century carriage.

 The museum is run by a collection of volunteers under the auspices of the East Looe Town Trust.
 It is open seasonally between spring and autumn, and there is a very small admittance charge.